 Despite the fact that Georgia is a relatively small country, it is quite diverse offering unique sites to its visitors.
 Famous for breathtaking nature, historical sights, medieval defense towers, and tasty cuisine, the country has something to offer to any type of traveler.
 If some of you are keen on discovering unusual sites, then visiting caves in Georgia should be on your bucket list.
 There are several cave towns in Georgia from which Vardzia is the biggest, majestic, and simply amazing among other cave towns of the country.

 Dug on the side of the Erusheti Mountain, it was quite a hard job for many workers.
 However, the legend has it that King Tamar distributed a pick-ax to the workers which had gold in the middle and promised that once done, the gold will be theirs.

-The whole area is designed in a way that it served as a functioning city during the invasion.
+What distinguishes Vardzia from other caves is its design.
+Vardzia served as a functioning city during the invasion.
 The complex has 13 stores and contains around 6,000 rooms, a throne room, wine cellars, a church, and a bell tower.
 Additionally, there are terraces for cultivation with obscure irrigation systems.

 It’s believed that the only access to this sanctuary was through a secret tunnel leading from the Mtkvari River.
 Moreover, some of the rooms of Vardzia lead nowhere in order to disorientate the enemy.

 Unfortunately, the glorious days of Vardzia didn’t last long.
 Even though it was safe from Mongol invasions, a devastating earthquake in 1283 destroyed the majority of the town.
 However, a monastery community continued to live here until the Persian attack in 1551.
-Some of the important cultural relics such as the famous fresco of the Virgin Mary, doors made of gold and steel, and many cultural treasures of that time got lost.
+Some of the important cultural relics such as the famous fresco of the Virgin Mary, doors made of gold and steel, and many cultural treasures of that time were lost.

 And when Ottomans took over the region in the 16th century, inhabitants fully abandoned Vardzia cave monastery.